-Mazda Scrum — Complete Guide
+Mazda Scrum: Complete Guide

 Overview & History

 The Mazda Scrum is a Suzuki Carry wearing a different badge.
-That is not an insult — it is the single most important thing to understand about this truck.
+That is not an insult.
+It is the single most important thing to understand about this truck.
 Every engine, every transmission gear, every suspension bushing, and every body panel is manufactured by Suzuki at their plant in Shizuoka Prefecture, Japan.
 Mazda slaps their logo on the grille and sells it through their dealer network.
 The mechanical DNA is pure Carry.

 This OEM arrangement dates back to December 1987, when Mazda signed a supply agreement with Suzuki.
-The first Scrums rolled out in June 1989 under Mazda's Autozam sub-brand — a network of small-format dealerships targeting budget-conscious buyers during Japan's bubble economy.
+The first Scrums rolled out in June 1989 under Mazda's Autozam sub brand, a network of small format dealerships targeting budget conscious buyers during Japan's bubble economy.
 Autozam also sold the AZ-1 gullwing kei sports car, the Carol (rebadged Suzuki Alto), and imported Lancia vehicles.
-When the bubble burst and Ford took controlling interest in Mazda, the sub-brands were killed off between 1996 and 1998.
+When the bubble burst and Ford took controlling interest in Mazda, the sub brands were killed off between 1996 and 1998.
 The Scrum survived, rebranded simply as "Mazda Scrum," and remains in production today.

 For American buyers, the Scrum matters because it shows up at Japanese auctions and import dealers alongside the Carry.
 If you find a clean Scrum at a good price, there is zero mechanical reason to pass on it.
 You are getting the same truck with the same parts availability.